kthejoker/HadoopTweetAnalyser/README.md

 2. In the App.config file, fill in the values for the <code>AzureSubscriptionID</code>, <code>ClusterName</code>,
     <code>AzurePublisherCertName</code> (i.e. the Friendly Name from the steps above), and <code>AzureStorageAccount</code>.
 3. Build the solution to retrieve the associated NuGet packages required to compile.
-4. For the first execution, uncomment the CreateTables() call in Main().
-(Once the tables have been created, you can re-comment this line out.)
+4. For the first execution, uncomment the <code>CreateTables()</code> call in <code>Main()</code>.
+(Once you create the tables, you can re-comment this line out.)
 5. Start the application.
-6. You can monitor the Hive jobs on the server by visiting the cluster website https://(your cluster name).azurehdinsight.net/ and choosing the Job History tab.
+6. You can monitor the Hive jobs on the server by visiting the cluster website <code>https://(your cluster name).azurehdinsight.net/</code> and choosing the Job History tab.
-7. After approximately 2-3 minutes, the two jobs should be complete and hopefully you can see the results of the select query in your console window for the application.
+7. After approximately 2-3 minutes, the two jobs should be complete and (fingers crossed!) you can see the results of the select query in your console window for the application.

 ## Accessing the Data in Power Query